dmaddox/UTAlumni/README.md

 #### JQuery

-  The library we used to create succinct and simplified javascript code.
+&nbsp;&nbsp;&nbsp;&nbsp;The library we used to create succinct and simplified javascript code.

 #### SASS

-  A CSS extention language that helps handle styling.
+&nbsp;&nbsp;&nbsp;&nbsp;A CSS extention language that helps handle styling.

 #### Bootstrap

-  An elegant and simple framework used for styling and making the app mobile responsive.
+&nbsp;&nbsp;&nbsp;&nbsp;An elegant and simple framework used for styling and making the app mobile responsive.

 #### Flexbox

-  A styling framework for the grid system.
+&nbsp;&nbsp;&nbsp;&nbsp;A styling framework for the grid system.

 ## Back-End Technologies